 - ISO 100–400: Daylight, bright conditions

-Higher ISO traditionally meant more noise (grain), but modern full-frame sensors produce remarkably clean images at ISO 6400 and beyond.
+Higher ISO traditionally meant more noise (grain), but 2026 full-frame sensors — Sony’s a7 V and a7R VI, Canon’s EOS R6 V — produce remarkably clean images at ISO 12800 and beyond.
+The ceiling has moved a full stop in just two years.
 And even when noise appears, AI-powered denoise tools can remove it in post-processing while preserving detail (more on this below).

 Pro tip: Always shoot in RAW format when using high ISO.
 RAW files contain far more data for AI denoise tools to work with, producing cleaner results than processing JPEGs.